 2. Effectual Solidarity: the feelings and evaluations of family members about their relationships with other individuals.

 3. Normative Solidarity: expectations regarding filial and parental obligations and adherence to the norms adopted about the importance of family values.

 4. Consensual Solidarity: the generation’s consensus on ideas, values and orientations.

 5. Functional Solidarity: includes financial and caring support across generations.

 6. Associational Solidarity: the frequency and quality of relations between generations.

-When intergenerational solidarity is evaluated in terms of adult children, structural solidarity is affected by the frequency of caring for parents and taking care of their needs; effectual solidarity by the thought that their children will take care of them when they are old, normative solidarity by the thought of looking after their spouse when they are old; consensual solidarity by childrens’ respect; functional solidarity by where their most frequent contact parents live; associational solidarity by the frequency of getting help from parents while raising their children.
+When intergenerational solidarity is evaluated in terms of adult children, structural solidarity is affected by the frequency of caring for parents and taking care of their needs; effectual solidarity is by the thought that their children will take care of them when they are old, normative solidarity by the idea of looking after their spouse when they are old; consensual solidarity by childrens’ respect; functional solidarity by where their most frequent contact parents live; associational solidarity by the frequency of getting help from parents while raising their children.